malykhin-yuri/peano/README.md

     * time: ~2m30s, result: 9 gates

-Some Peano curves may be found in: tests/examples.py
+Some Peano curves may be found in: tests/examples.py See also YE-proof.py for a computer-assisted proof of YE curve minimality.

 Operator usage:
 * b * X means action of b (usually, base_map) on object X (curve, path, etc)